radanskoric/radanskoric.github.io/_posts/2025-03-26-rails-assets-combine-importmaps.markdown

 Your rails application has its `importmap.rb` and if you're using Rails engines, each will get its own `importmap.rb` file with its own definitions.

-I was setting up my [demo site](https://demo.radan.dev/){:target="_blank"} and I wanted to isolate each demo into a namespace so that I can have all its files conveniently separated. **I wanted to make the engine's importmap extend the main application's one.**  This the issue that [sent me down the path](/articles/rails-assets-propshaft-importmaps) of reading the source of Propshaft and importmap-rails.
+I was setting up my [demo site](https://demo.radan.dev/){:target="_blank"} and I wanted to isolate each demo into a namespace so that I can have all its files conveniently separated. **I wanted to make the engine's importmap extend the main application's one.**  This was the issue that [sent me down the path](/articles/rails-assets-propshaft-importmaps) of reading the source of Propshaft and importmap-rails.

 ## How to combine them

 Key to doing that is understanding how the gem evaluates `importmap.rb`: it is loaded and `instance_eval`'d in the context of an `Importmap::Map` instance.
-It exposes a `draw` which does exactly that ([source code](https://github.com/rails/importmap-rails/blob/d91d5e134d3f27e2332a8cb2ac015ea03d130621/lib/importmap/map.rb#L13-L26)){:target="_blank"}.
+It exposes a `draw` method which does exactly that ([source code](https://github.com/rails/importmap-rails/blob/d91d5e134d3f27e2332a8cb2ac015ea03d130621/lib/importmap/map.rb#L13-L26){:target="_blank"}).
 The DSL of `importmap.rb` is essentially calling methods on the instance of `Importmap::Map`.
 As you're calling the `pin` method it is building an internal `Hash` with all the entries it will later output into the HTML.

  All we need to do is to call `draw` twice, with the two importmap source files, but on the same importmap instance:
 ```ruby